chpc-uofu/OOD-class-apps/BIOL6500/README.md

-# Batch Connect - CHEN Jupyter
+# Batch Connect - BIOL6500

-An interactive app for Jupyter environment for the Chemical Engineering Department.

-NOTE - currently in /uufs/chpc.utah.edu/common/home/u0101881/MyModules, in between of semesters need to install this to the sys branch.
+Combined app for launching Jupyter, RStudio Server and VSCode Desktop for BIOL6500